CforGood/slate/source/index.html.md

 </aside>

-# Use
+# Uses

-Use is an API allowing update feedback of use.
+Uses is an API allowing update feedback of an use.

 ## Patch a Specific Use